-The Public Institutional (PI-S) district is intended to establish and protect sites for city, state, federal, and school district uses while also ensuring compatibility with the surrounding neighborhoods.
-The PI-S zone implements and is consistent with the land use designations of the comprehensive plan.
+The Public Institutional (PI-S) district is intended to establish and protect sites for city, state, federal, and school district uses and ensure compatibility with the surrounding neighborhoods.
+The PI-S zone is consistent with the land use designations of the comprehensive plan.